thekevinshen/first_app/README.markdown

-New Readme ample text. :)
+NEW Readme sample text. :)